-In Nova Scotia, dialing 8-1-1 (or 7-1-1 for TTY) connects callers to non-emergency health information and services.
-Callers receive medical advice and reliable health information from Registered Nurses, 24 hours a day, all year round.
+Introduced in 2009, Nova Scotia’s 811 telehealth system compromises of a telephone triage service by dialing 8-1-1 (or 7-1-1 for TTY) and a website with evidence-based information on more than 500 health-related topics – both available 24/7, 365 days per year.
+The telephone triage service connects callers to non-emergency health information and services.
+Callers receive medical advice and reliable health information from Registered Nurses.
 811 provides services in over 125 languages.

 About the study

-On behalf of the Nova Scotia Department of Health and Wellness (DHW), the MSSU is conducting a research study around the use of the 811 telephone service and online resources.
-The study aims to identify reasons why the public does and does not use 811 services, and whether things like age or gender may be related to different reasons for using or not using the service.
-This information can provide insights into opportunities to increase public awareness and use of this service.
-This study has been approved by the Nova Scotia Health Authority Research Ethics Board (NSHA REB, ROMEO File # 1024874).
+On behalf of the Nova Scotia Department of Health and Wellness (DHW), the MSSU conducted a research study around the use of the 811 telephone triage service and online resources.
+The study explored why the public does or does not use 811 services, with a specific focus on vulnerable and marginalized groups.
+This information was collected to help to identify opportunities to increase public awareness and use of 811 services.
+This study was approved by the Nova Scotia Health Authority Research Ethics Board (NSHA REB, ROMEO File #1024874).

 Amy Grant, PhD